 Does the commercial sprayer have to provide his liability insurance information?

-No. Since our state of South Dakota does not even require evidence of insurance as part of the application process, the operator is not obligated to provide this information.
-We were told that insurance is very hard to obtain and claims are avoided at all cost lest they be dropped from the carrier.
+No. Since the state of South Dakota does not require evidence of insurance as part of the application process, the operator is not obligated to provide this information.
+Aerial applicator insurance is very hard to obtain and claims are avoided at all cost lest they be dropped from the carrier.

 Do we provide consulting or advisory services for a fee?